Leslie Harkema

 - Spanish Culture and Civilization (SPA 3310)

-- Spanish Literature from the 18th Century to the Present (SPA 3352)
+- Modern and Contemporary Spanish Literature (SPA 3352)

 - Professional and Literary Translation (SPA 4340)